 Department of Kinesiology

-Students pursuing a Bachelor of Science degree in Kinesiology may select a concentration in athletic training, kinesiology and health science, exercise physiology or physical education.
+Students pursuing a Bachelor of Science degree in Kinesiology may select a concentration in athletic training, rehabilitation science, exercise science, physical education, or strength and conditioning.
 Students with a concentration in athletic training are prepared to pursue state licensure in athletic training careers.
 The student must be admitted into the Athletic Training Apprenticeship Program within the UTSA Athletic Department in order to pursue this concentration.
 National certification in athletic training requires additional academic training in an accredited graduate program.
-Students with a concentration in kinesiology and health science are prepared to pursue careers in health care such as physical therapy and/or occupational therapy.
+Students with a concentration in rehabilitation science are prepared to pursue careers in health care such as physical therapy and/or occupational therapy.
 Physical and/or occupational therapy licensure requires additional academic training in an accredited graduate program.
-Students with a concentration in exercise physiology are trained for careers in exercise science, clinical exercise, and fitness programming in corporate, commercial, medical and public settings.
+Students with a concentration in exercise science are trained for careers in exercise science, clinical exercise, and fitness programming in corporate, commercial, medical, and public settings.
 Graduates of this concentration are prepared for professional certifications in fitness and exercise physiology.
-The physical education concentration provides students the academic and professional experience as required by the State Board for Educator Certification.
-To be certified as a teacher by the State of Texas, a student must complete his or her coursework, have practical teaching experience (student teaching), and pass the Texas Examinations of Educator Standards (TExES).
+The physical education concentration provides students the academic and professional experience required by the State Board for Educator Certification.
+To be certified as a teacher by the State of Texas, a student must complete their coursework, have practical teaching experience (student teaching), and pass the Texas Examinations of Educator Standards (TExES).
 The graduate of this program will then be certified to teach physical education in grades pre-kindergarten–12.
 Prior to starting the practical teaching experience, a student must be accepted into the Teacher Certification Program.
 Please refer to the section on Teacher Certification Program in the catalog for more information.
+Students who graduate from the strength and conditioning concentration will be prepared to earn strength and conditioning specialist certification (CSCS) from the National Strength and Conditioning Association (NSCA).

 Department Honors